sci-42ver/SICP/sicp_exercise.md

     - Maggyero
       QUESTION is same as the problem
       kw: scale, relative error, scaled to the radicand/guess
+  - new wiki
+    - KoiCrystal
+      here C++ is to tune the precision (I didn't dig into the code because the basic idea is probably  same)
+    - > so I think the best way is mentioned above by Maggyero: iterating until guess and the next guess are equal Maggyero is still based on relative ratio `(* tolerance guess)`.
 - [ ] 1.8
   I didn't notice the special case of $x=-2$
   - if we solve $y=x^3\Rightarrow f(y)=y-x^3$